What is Windsurf?

 Windsurf vs Cursor

 This is the comparison everyone wants.
 See our full Cursor vs Windsurf breakdown, but the quick version: Cursor wins on multi-file editing power and model choice.
 Windsurf wins on price and autocomplete speed.
-Both are excellent.
-Your budget and workflow should decide.
+Both moved to credit systems in 2026, making the cost comparison more nuanced than a simple $15 vs $20.
+Your usage pattern determines which is cheaper.

 ✓ Pros